BehradHashemi/Behrad-Web/README.md

 Hello This is my first web page
-I did the design and programming from zero to one hundred myself Also this page is only front end because I have no knowledge in back end
+I did the design and programming from zero to one hundred myself Also this page is only front end because I have no science in back end

 ## Programming languages used ##
 Input: